consciousconsumer

 It is necessary to find a new economic model to replace capitalism, which has been revealed to be outdated and unsuccessful.
 Exponential growth is absolutely inconceivable and even harmful now.

 But in the meantime, maintaining a sustainable level of consumption is crucial.
-To become aware of what we consume and how we consume must be at the core of our actions.
+Becoming aware of what we consume and how we consume must be at the core of our actions.

 When it comes to changing the way we live, eat, travel, or shop, culture plays a central role.